 Local organizations in Bay, Midland and Saginaw counties to receive financial help

-These community development projects represent just a portion of 2022 CARE Fund grants awarded by Hemlock-based HSC.
-The company began accepting applications for its most recent round of Community and Regional Empowerment (CARE) Fund for Saginaw, Midland and Bay counties in January.
-Grants can be awarded to any group that holds a 501(c)(3) designation, including schools, units of government or local nonprofits.
+The two schools were among 11 recipients of the first group of CARE Fund grants awarded by Hemlock-based HSC.
+The company began accepting applications for its new Community and Regional Empowerment (CARE) Fund for Saginaw, Midland and Bay counties in August.
+It recently awarded $100,000 to the first group of recipients, including schools, units of government and local groups that hold a 501(c)(3) designation.

 Anyone interested in learning more about the CARE grant program and how to apply can review it on the foundations’ websites at:

 Hemlock Semiconductor Operations (HSC) is a joint venture between DuPont, Corning Inc. and Shin-Etsu Handotai.
 HSC is a leading provider of ultra-pure polycrystalline silicon and other silicon-based products used in the manufacture of semiconductor devices, solar cells and modules.
 HSC began operations in 1961.
 To find out more, go to hscpoly.com.